- 6.1 Thesis Requirement

 - An examiner who is an acknowledged expert in the subject matter of the thesis.
 This examiner may be a member of the Graduate Faculty, internal or external to the candidate's department or programme, who has not collaborated with the candidate on the material presented on the thesis.
 Alternatively, an examiner external to the College and who meets the requirements for the Doctoral external examiner may be selected.

-The supervisor will ensure that a copy of the thesis is delivered to each member of the thesis Examination Committee no later than two weeks prior to the oral examination of a Master's thesis, and three weeks prior to the oral examination of a PhD thesis.
+The supervisor will ensure that a copy of the thesis is delivered to each member of the thesis Examination Committee no later than three (3) weeks prior to the oral examination of a Master's thesis, and four (4) weeks prior to the oral examination of a PhD thesis.
 Specific departments or programmes may require longer lead-times.
 The thesis will be provided to committee members in electronic format (PDF or equivalent).
 A paper copy of the thesis shall be provided to any committee member upon request.

 The student shall then defend the thesis at a final examination, which will be conducted by the Division of Graduate Studies and Research, that will consist of an oral presentation by the student and an oral examination by the Examining Committee.
 The scope of the examination shall be limited to the subject and contents of the thesis, and subjects related to them.